krbeilsmith/KBMP2020_Microbes/README.md

 RCommands folder contains the most up-to-date copies of the scripts used for analysis.

-Dataset zipped folder contains the ASV count table, metadata table, 16S tree, and taxonomy classifications.
+Dataset zipped folder contains the ASV count table, metadata table, 16S tree, taxonomy, and 16S sequences.

 bioRxiv_version_1 contains the R scripts used to produce the original version of the paper on bioRxiv.